Fokker F.II: Operational history

-KLM operated two F.IIs between 1920 and 1927, which were then sold to SABENA who used them on their Brussels-Antwerp route.
+The Dutch airline KLM operated two F.IIs between 1920 and 1927; the type was first Fokker aircraft to be used by the airline.
+After their withdrawal by KLM, both aircraft were acquired by SABENA, who operated them on their Brussels-Antwerp route.
 The machines that Fokker had built in Germany were bought by Deutsche Luftreederei and registered in the Free City of Danzig.
 Deutsche Aero Lloyd's aircraft were used right up until the time the airline was absorbed by Deutsche Luft Hansa in 1926, at which point ten machines remained.
 These were put to use on regional routes linking Cologne with Aachen, Essen, Krefeld, and Mülheim until 1934.

+A replica of the F.II was built and put display at Aviodrome museum in the Netherlands.